griefersutherland/pimptune/README.md

 ### Operation:  `GetCACaps`

 The client asks what capabilities the server supports.
-SCEPTune responds with a  list: `POSTPKIOperation`, `SHA-256`, `SHA-512`, `AES`, `DES3`, and `SCEPStandard`.
+PIMPTune responds with a  list: `POSTPKIOperation`, `SHA-256`, `SHA-512`, `AES`, `DES3`, and `SCEPStandard`.
 This tells the Windows SCEP client which algorithms it may use for the enrollment.

 ### Operation:  `GetCACert`

 The client fetches the server's certificate chain so it can encrypt its enrollment request.
-SCEPTune responds with a PKCS#7 bundle containing the RA certificate followed by the full CA chain.
+PIMPTune responds with a PKCS#7 bundle containing the RA certificate followed by the full CA chain.
 The client uses the RA certificate's public key to encrypt its request.

 ### Operation:  `PKIOperation`  (the main enrollment flow)